An Argument For Tailoring Your Clothes (Without Spending A Fortune)

 Advertisement

-That’s the beauty of having your pieces, whether vintage, high street or designer, tailored.
-Someone who knows their craft inside out can offer guidance, introduce you to new shapes you haven’t worn before and, most importantly, make you feel like those pieces are for you.
-Savile Row may be the epicentre of bespoke tailoring but seamstresses and tailors make a living on nearly every UK high street; just pop into your nearest dry cleaners, and it's more than likely they'll have an alterations service inside too.
-Ask for their opening times: I bet you'll soon be picking up your pieces after work, on first-name terms with your tailor.
+And that’s the beauty of having your pieces, whether vintage, fast-fashion, or designer, tailored.
+Someone who knows their craft inside out can offer guidance, introduce you to new shapes you haven’t worn before and, most importantly, make you feel like those pieces are made for you.
+Savile Row may be the epicenter of bespoke tailoring, but seamstresses and tailors make a living around the globe; just pop into your nearest dry cleaners, and it's more than likely they'll have an alterations service inside too.

 The next time you fall in love with a piece of clothing, consider how investing in tailoring will make you cherish it for longer.
-Cast aside mindless shopping: the environment, your wardrobe and your body will thank you for it.
+Cast aside mindless shopping: the environment and your wardrobe will thank you for it.

 Advertisement